-The 230 also includes 20 levels of resistance and 22 workout programs, this is more than enough choice for most fitness levels, the Schwinn 270 offers 25 levels of resistance and 29 workouts programs, as you can see there’s not a huge difference here.
+The 230 also includes 20 levels of resistance and 22 workout programs, this is more than enough choice for most fitness levels, the Schwinn 270 offers 25 levels of resistance and 29 workout programs, as you can see there’s not a huge difference here.

 If you can live without Bluetooth and a few additional workout options, I see no reason why you would need to splash out the extra couple of hundred dollars on essentially, the same recumbent.

 The Schwinn 230 utilizes a magnet for its 20 levels of resistance, Schwinn terms this resistance, eddy current resistance, which is just a fancy name for magnetic resistance.

 Magnetic resistance is starting to become the number 1 choice of resistance for home and commercial cardio machines, and there’s a good reason why?
 It’s whisper-quiet in operation, you can exercise without being disturbed by the sound of the machine, something that was almost impossible with air resistance.

 If you have been looking for a super quiet cardio machine that will not disturb you and others around you, or you like watching TV while you exercise, opting magnetic will always be the best choice.